dcmoods/Project3_CSci846/README.md

 ### Installing and Setup

+Pull down a copy of the project.
 The project includes a bash script that will setup the environment variables, build the project, and create the jar.
+Just issue the following commands.

 ```
+cd Project3_843/src/
+chmod 755 est.sh
 ./est.sh
 ```

 Create an input directory on the HDFS.